-Kanagaratnam, now living in USA and a close friend of Maniam says, “Nothing was impossible for Maniam and time was not a limitation when it comes to service to the Cause.
-Whenever, we stopped over in Batang Kali, he would arrange numerous programs each day to teach the faith.
+Kanagaratnam, now living in the USA and a close friend of Maniam says, “Nothing was impossible for Maniam and time was not a limitation when it comes to service to the Cause.
+Whenever we stopped over in Batang Kali, he would arrange numerous programs each day to teach the Faith.
 While we were on the verge of exhaustion, his energy and spirit seem to be reinforced as we move from one teaching trip to another and visit his friends’ one after the other.
-Everyone in Batang Kali seem to know this school teacher, who was always active, vibrant, full of enthusiasm, friendly and above all, a Bahá’í.”
+Everyone in Batang Kali seems to know this school teacher, who was always active, vibrant, full of enthusiasm, friendly and above all, a Bahá’í.”

-The admiration for this lovable Maniam who gave his life during the course of his service for the Faith, as a martyr, cannot be simply defined with adjectives.
+The admiration for this lovable Maniam who gave his life during the course of his service for the Faith cannot be simply defined with adjectives.
 He was indeed a rare believer gifted to Malaysia by the wondrous hands of Bahá’u’lláh.
 Maniam had set an example on how a lonely and isolated believer could do wonders in serving the Cause with distinction.
-History has it that Maniam was the first in Malaysia to have laid his life in the path of service in Malaysia, and shall always be remembered as a descendant of the Dawn Breakers.
-He has indeed made the Malaysian Bahá’í community proud in his own way of service and living and exemplary Bahá’í life!
+History has it that Maniam was the first in Malaysia to have laid his life in the path of service in Malaysia, and shall always be remembered as a descendant of the Dawn-Breakers.
+He has indeed made the Malaysian Bahá’í community proud in his own way of service and living an exemplary Bahá’í life!

 O SON OF BEING!
 Make mention of Me on My earth, that in My heaven I may remember thee, thus shall Mine eyes and thine be solaced. – Bahá’u’lláh